Helping The Hurt Attorney Blog

 A car accident occurs every minute.

-You read that right, every minute of every day, 365 days a year, someone is involved in a car accident.
+You read that right.
+Every minute of every day, 365 days a year, someone is involved in an auto accident.

 Every 16 minutes, one of those accidents is fatal.

-The likelihood of you going your entire life without being involved in a car accident is very, very slim.
+The likelihood of you going your entire life without being involved in a motor vehicle accident is very, very slim.

 You might have a better shot at winning the lottery.

-Luckily, most of the time, we'll be able to walk away from the accident relatively unharmed.
+Luckily, most of the time, we'll be able to walk away without sustaining serious accident injuries or vehicle damage.

-Minor bumps and bruises, but nothing that should change the course of your life.
+Minor collisions can cause bumps and bruises, but nothing that should change the course of your life or require emergency medical attention.

-However, with the chances that you'll be involved in a car accident at some point in your life are so high, you should be prepared.
+However, since the chances of being involved in an automobile collision at some point in your life are high, you should be prepared.

-No matter how minor the accident is, it can be a very overwhelming experience.
+No matter how minor the accident is, the whole process, including filing an accident claim, can be overwhelming.

-Several things need to be done, but we've narrowed it down to five of the most important things below.
+Several things need to be done after an auto collision, but we've narrowed it down to five of the most important things below.

 Read on to learn more.